 \

-Consider a constellation $S$, and its core-diagram $C$.
-A white chain-vertex in a core-chain has only two incident edges which belong to the core-chain (i.e.~which are not bridges).
+Consider a constellation $S$, and its core diagram $C$.
+A white chain-vertex in a core-chain has only two incident edges that belong to the core-chain (i.e.~that are not bridges).
 These edges have two different colors $i$ and $j$ in $\llbracket 1, q\rrbracket$.
 We denote by $v_{ij}$ such a chain-vertex.

 \begin{definition} We say that a chain-vertex $v_{ij}$ in $C\in \bC^{q}$ is a {\it handle-vertex} if the corresponding two vertices in $\Psi_q^{-1}(S)$ are linked in the graph by a color-$ij$ cycle, where $i,j\neq 0$. \end{definition}